numba/numba/.github/ISSUE_TEMPLATE/first_rc_checklist.md

     - [ ] "remaining Pull-Requests from milestone".
 * [ ] Check Numba's version support table documentation.
 Update via PR if needed.
 * [ ] Review deprecation schedule and notices.
 Make PRs if need be.
+(Note that deprecation notices for features that have been removed are kept in the documentation for two more releases)
 * [ ] Create changelog using instructions at: docs/source/developer/release.rst
 * [ ] Merge change log changes.
     - [ ] "PR with changelog entries".